kent-map/kent/projects/inspirational-women-writers/README.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://upload.wikimedia.org/wikipedia/commons/1/19/G_Durand_Saturday_Night_at_the_Victoria_Theatre_BL.jpg)

-Gertrude was an actress before becoming a writer.
+Gertrude Warden was an actress before becoming a writer.
+Her novel _The Wooing of a Fairy_ was set in Lythinge (Lympne) near ‘a vast panorama of marshland, intersected by canals and dotted here and there by tiny villages, bordered by a row of Martello towers, which looked at this distance like children’s overturned sand pails and the sea.’

 ## Pamela Wynne